 - North border are EEZs.

+4bis.
+Subarea 4 is defined as:

+- South border is 36° South and EEZ,

+- East border is 90° East,

+- West border is 80° East and EEZ,

+- North border is 20° South.

+The southwest corner is cut at the edge by the Martin-de-Vivès/Saint-Paul EEZ.

+4ter.
+Subarea 5 is defined as:

+- South border is 36° South,

+- East border is 105° East,

+- West border is 90° East,

+- North border is 25° South.

 To facilitate the implementation of the catch limit in paragraph 3, CCPs that have caught Portuguese dogfish in subarea 2 shall provide monthly reports of Portuguese dogfish catches to the Secretariat by the twentieth day of the following month.
 Once 80% of the catch limit (614t) has been taken, the Secretariat shall notify all CCPs that weekly reporting is required.
 Upon receiving such a notification from the Secretariat, CCPs who have vessels fishing in subarea 2 shall provide weekly reports to the Secretariat by close of business Wednesday for the preceding seven days.